deadlyvipers/dojo_rules/introduction.md

-Hello, I am a fox!
+Hello, I am a fox and I loved the Ruby & javaScript paths!